 Once your topic is clear, write a script that will help keep you stay focused while your record.
 You don’t have to write a fully developed script; talking points will be enough.
 Remember to keep your videos short since YouTube videos perform better when they aren’t dragged out and long.

-What Do You Need to Make a Video?
+2. Gather Everything You Need to Make a Video

 Of course, to make a video you’ll need some equipment.
 Below are the most basic items you’ll need to shoot your videos: